Scientist working with analytical instruments inside a laboratory

 6. Calendar estimate.
 Jordan should plan to test after 9:30 PM the following day.

-Because individual metabolism is dynamic, we recommend adding a buffer.
-Many compliant individuals choose to wait another 12 to 24 hours beyond the calculated number to stay safe.
+Because individual metabolism varies, we recommend adding a buffer of 12 to 24 hours beyond the calculated time.

 Projected EtG Concentration Decay